Dr. Diane E. Boyd, Director

 Marisa creates communications, marketing, and promotional materials to represent the Biggio Center’s diverse units to the Auburn University campus as well as manages internal communications for the Biggio Center team.

-Mallory works with the Assistant Director to teach Preparing Future Faculty (PFF) and conduct teaching consultations.
+Edward works with the Assistant Director to create teaching materials for the online Preparing Future Faculty (PFF) course, conduct teaching consultations, and leads a Faculty Learning Community for GTAs.

-For Preparing Future Faculty (PFF) and consultation requests, please contact Mallory at email@example.com.
+For Preparing Future Faculty (PFF), consultation requests, and information on his Faculty Learning Community, please contact Edward at